JingChengGu/EG-Social-Analysis/README.md

 #### Suggestion 2.
 Account Types:

-General Account: As the engagement rate is highest for the general account, ensure a blanced content such as highlights, behind-the-scenes footage, team updates, and exclusive interviews with players.
+General Account: As the engagement rate is highest for the general account, ensure to focus on this account for creating a blanced content such as highlights, behind-the-scenes footage, team updates, and exclusive interviews with players.

 DOTA2 Account: The DOTA2 account shows high engagement out of all gaming accounts, so allocate specific resources to create content tailored to DOTA2 fans.
 Share match highlights, analysis, player interviews, and exclusive content related to the DOTA2 scene.